-- Bit 0 "Command value status": - The command value status always transmits the command value status currently set at a valve output.
+Bit 0 "Command value status": The command value status always transmits the command value status currently set at a valve output.
 Here, the priority control of the actuator is taken into account.
 Functions or events with a higher priority override lower-level functions and events.
-If a function with a high priority is exited, then the status information assumes the command value of functions with a lower priority, providing that they are active. - The active command value is always made available as 1-bit information in the combined object.
-Constant command values (PWM at the valve output) are converted into a 1-bit status (status "0" = Command value 0 % / status "1" = Command value 1...100 %). - Bit 1 "Short-circuit": - In this status bit, the value "1" forwards the information that the valve output has a short-circuit.
+If a function with a bigh priority is evided, then the status information accounts and events.

+high priority is exited, then the status information assumes the command value of functions with a lower priority, providing that they are active.
+The active command value is always made available as 1-bit information in the combined object.
+Constant command values (PWM at the value output) are converted into a 1-bit object.
+Constant command values (PWM at the valve output) are converted into a 1-bit status (status "0" = Command value 0 % / status "1" = Command value 1...100 %).
+Bit 1 "Short-circuit":

+In this status bit, the value "1" forwards the information that the valve output has a shortcircuit.
 The bit becomes "1" as soon as the actuator has successfully performed the testing cycle for short-circuit detection.
 The bit becomes "0" when the short-circuit has been eliminated and reset.

-- Bit 2 "Overload": - In this status bit, the value "1" forwards the information that the valve output has an electrical overload.
+- Bit 2 "Overload": In this status bit, the value "1" forwards the information that the valve output has an electrical overload.
 The bit becomes "1" as soon as the actuator has successfully performed the testing cycle for overload detection.
 The bit becomes "0" when the overload has been eliminated and reset. - Bit 3 "Valve rinsing": When "1", this bit indicates active valve rinsing (rinsing operation time running).
 In the "0" status, no valve rinsing is active. - Bit 4 "Service mode": Service mode is a global function of the actuator.
 Individual valve outputs can be assigned to service mode.
 When "1", this bit displays an active service mode.
 The affected valve output then sets the command value of the service mode.
 In this case, the output is disabled for activation by the bus using input command values.
 In the "0" status, no service mode is active. - Bit 5 "Manual operation": Manual operation is also a global function of the actuator.
 The command value of individual valve outputs can be influenced in the course of a manual operation.
 When "1", this bit displays an active permanent manual operation.
 In the "0" status, no manual operation is active.
 In a temporary manual operation, the status in the combined object does not become "1". - Bit 6 "Forced position": When "1", this bit displays an active forced position.
 In the "0" status, no forced position is active. - Bit 7 "Not assigned": This bit is always "0".